debasreebanerjee/Analyse-water-quality-data-using-satellite-images-in-R/README.md

 ### Methodology
 Tools used

-The Landsat-8 Surface Reflectance images were processed and analysed using RStudio.
+The Landsat-8 Surface Reflectance images were processed and analysed using R.

 ### Key findings
 A strong relationship was found between the measured and estimated chlorophyll-a (Chl-a)